Red Eyes Q & A

 Dr. Smith and Dr. Gdowski are experienced at diagnosis and proper treatment of your eye redness.
 Your treatment plan depends on the underlying cause of your eye redness but may include oral medications, eye drops, and eye rest.

-For an eye exam to determine the cause of your red eyes, call or schedule an appointment online at Lifetime Eyecare.
+For an eye exam to determine the cause of your red eyes, call 616-457-0760 or request an appointment at Lifetime Eyecare.